CorgiCapyCode/PolicingEquityAnalysis/POLICING_REPORT_ANALYSIS.md

 - Imputes values based on the probablity distribution of a value, while taking the value of another feature as condition.
 - Needs SPI afterwards.

-DI: Dependent Imputer:
-- Pre-imputer to ensure data correctness.
-- It is used for (SEARCH_CONDUCTED, SEARCH), where the values V or VP cannot occur when there is no vehicle involved.
-- Needs SPI afterwards.

 Belows table shows which method is applied to which feature.

 | Feature                                 | Non-Null Count | Dtype            | Imputing method | Description                                   |